ibois-epfl/augmented-carpentry/CONTRIBUTING.md

 ## GHPy: A) preparation
 Download this repo if you haven't already.

-Next, if you used AugmentedCarpentryPy before as an end-user clean all the `AugmentedCarpentryPy folders` in the following directory (the last name will change):
+Next, if you used ACPy (AugmentedCarpentryPython) before as an end-user clean all the `ACPy folders` in the following directory (the last name will change):
 ```terminal
 C:\Users\<user-name>\.rhinocode\py39-rh8\site-envs\default-wMh5LZL3
 ```
-> note that if you drop an official released AugmentedCarpentryPy component from yak, this one will have the `#r : AugmentedCarpentryPy==<version_number>` notation at the top of the script.
-Get rid of all these release components before to start and be sur to erase again the previous folders (they recreated each time `#r : AugmentedCarpentryPy` is called).
+> note that if you drop an official released ACPy component from yak, this one will have the `#r : ACPy==<version_number>` notation at the top of the script.
+Get rid of all these release components before to start and be sur to erase again the previous folders (they recreated each time `#r : ACPy` is called).

 Build the package from the py source code's directory:
 ```py